Close

 • Palestinian territories residents: Special procedures apply

-• If planning to remain in Jordan for more than 14 days, you must report to the police station with a residency extension office nearest to your place of residence to provide biometrics.
-Failure to report within 14 days results in a fine of 200 JOD upon leaving the country
+• If planning to remain in Jordan for more than 14 days, you must submit a formal residency request to the Public Security Directorate or the nearest local police station before the two-week period from your entry date expires.
+Effective October 2025, failure to register within 14 days results in a fine of 200 JOD payable upon departure.

 Always verify current requirements through official Jordanian embassy websites or the Ministry of Interior, as visa policies can change without notice based on diplomatic relations and security considerations.